-Spelling: (ai), (ay), and (a_e)
+Spelling: (ai), (ay) and (a_e)

-- The students turn to the backs of their books and find the column labeled Spelling Test 1. - In any order, call out the spelling words learned last week.
-The students write the words on the lines.
+- The children turn to the backs of their books and find the column labelled Spelling Test 1. - In any order, call out the spelling words learnt last week.
+The children write the words on the lines.

-- Use the "vowel hand" (see page 24) to review the five vowel letters and their short and long sounds (/a/, /e/, /i/, /o/, /u/ and /ai/, /ee/, /ie/, /oa/, /ue/). - Next review the main alternative spellings for the long vowel sounds: (ai), (ay), (a_e); (ee), (ee), (ee); (ie), (y), (igh), (i_e); (oa), (ow), (o_e); (ue), (ew), (u_e).
+- Use the 'vowel hand' (see page 24) to revise the five vowel letters and their short and long sounds (/a/, /e/, /i/, /o/, /u/ and /ai/, /ee/, /ie/, /oa/, /ue/). - Next revise the main alternative spellings for the long vowel sounds: (ai), (ay), (a_e); (ee), (ea), (e_e); (ie), (y), (igh), (i_e); (oa), (ow), (o_e); (ue), (ew), (u_e).
 This can be done with flash cards or with the Alternative Spelling Poster.

-- Review the main ways of writing the /ai/ sound and write them on the board: (ai), (ay), (a e). - Remind the students that the (ay) spelling is most often used at the end of words, although there are exceptions (e.g. crayon). - Ask the students if they can think of any other ways to write /ai/.
-They might remember (ei) (as in vein, reindeer, veil, reins) and (eigh) (as in eighteen, sleigh, neigh, weight) from the Grammar 2 Student Book. - Add (ei) and (eigh) to the board and ask the students to suggest words for each alternative spelling.
+- Revise the main ways of writing the /ai/ sound and write them on the board: (ai), (ay), (a_e). - Remind the children that the (ay) spelling is most often used at the end of words, although there are exceptions (e.g. crayon). - Ask the children if they can think of any other ways to write /ai/.
+They might remember (ei) (as in vein, reindeer, veil, reins) and (eigh) (as in eighteen, sleigh, neigh, weight) from the Grammar 2 Pupil Book. - Add (ei) and (eigh) to the board and ask the children to suggest words for each alternative spelling.
 If they suggest words with another spelling of the /ai/ sound (e.g. (a) as in apron), make another list on the board.

-- Read the spelling words with the students, blending and sounding out each word in the list. - •With the class, identify the letters making the /ai/ sound in each word.
-The students highlight the letters and put the long vowel mark over them. - Explain the meanings of any unfamiliar words.
-Point out the different spellings of mail and male and discuss their different meanings. - Explain that the (ay) spelling is used in praying and layer, because the /ai/ sound is on the end of the root words pray and lay before the suffixes (-ing) and (-er) are added. - It may help the students to remember which alternative spelling tail mail male spray shape crayon praying mainly laver escape pancake birthday yesterday waiting ailing animate decade stav to use if the words are put together in a silly sentence: for example,
+- Read the spelling words with the children, blending and sounding out each word in the list. - With the class, identify the letters making the /ai/ sound in each word.
+The children highlight the letters and put the long vowel mark over them. - Explain the meanings of any unfamiliar words.
+Point out the different spellings of mail and male and discuss their different meanings. - Explain that the 'ay spelling is used in praying and layer, because the 'ai' sound is on the end of the root words pray and lay before the suffixes '-ing' and '-er' are added. - It may help the children to remember which alternative spelling to use if the words are put together in a silly sentence: for example, stay tail mail male spray shape cravon praying mainly layer escape pancake birthday yesterday waiting ailing animate decade